mit212/lab5_2025/README.md

 #### 2.4.2 Coding

 Fill in `test_sensors/imu_test.cpp` with test code to read your IMU and print the readings to the serial monitor.
 We have already imported the IMU library for you.
-However, you will still have to look it up online to refer to the demo code.
+However, you will still have to look it up to refer to the demo code.
 The name of the library is `Adafruit BNO08x`, and the demo code is called `quaternion_yaw_pitch_roll`.

 Necessary changes:
 - Comment out line 17 `#define BNO08X_RESET -1` and uncomment line 15 `#define BNO08X_RESET 5`